egeorjon/GoLyat/README.md

 ### Language

 Available translations are in the `/i18n` directory of the theme.
-Today only frenh, and english are available.
+Today only english, and frenh are available.
 You can configure the language modifying the following key, in the site configuration file (usually `config.toml`).

 ```toml